pyxem/orix/docs/source/quickstart.rst

 :obj:`~texpy.quaternion.rotation.Rotation` object has methods :meth:`~texpy
-.quaternion.rotation.Rotation.from_euler` to create from an array of Euler angles and :meth:`~texpy.quaternion.rotation.Rotation.from_neo_euler` to create from neo-Euler objects such as :obj:`~texpy.vector.neo_euler.AxAngle`.
+.quaternion.rotation.Rotation.from_euler` to create from an array of Euler angles and :meth:`~texpy.quaternion.rotation.Rotation.from_neo_euler` to create from neo-Eulerian vectors such as :obj:`~texpy.vector.neo_euler.AxAngle`.
+The convention for such creation is to use :code:`NewObject.from_*` syntax.

 Array Manipulation